rsruggles/MirageWebEngineSP/README.md

 ### What's new in version ac-0.1.5

 * Introduced basic NPC AI.
 Npcs will now wander around the map without restriction (They can wander off the map in any direction, and have no collision logic).

+### What's new in version ac-0.1.6

+* Npc Editor can now be closed and minimized.
+* Added additional 'Attack on Sight' AI type.
+* Added AI Selector to Npc Editor (Wander / Attack on Sight).
+* Players now collide against Npcs.
+* Npcs now collide against players.

 ### Authors